15 to 20 years

 Energetic, friendly, affectionate, loyal, attentive, vocal

-They are one of the rarer Siamese colorations, along with Blue Points, and Chocolate and Seal Points are far more common and easy to find.
-Like all Siamese cats, Lilac Points are highly vocal and talkative and love a good play session with their owners.
+They are one of the rarer Siamese colorations, along with Blue Points, and Chocolate and Seal Points.
+Like all Siamese cats, Lilac Points are highly vocal and love a good play session with their owners.
 This friendly and playful nature makes them a popular family feline.

-Lilac Point Siamese Kittens — Before You Buy
+Lilac Point Siamese Kittens — Before You Get One

 Before going out and getting a Siamese kitten, there are a few important things to consider.
 Firstly, Siamese cats are extremely vocal.
 This can be both adorable and infuriating, and Siamese cats are known for their almost constant meowing and vocalizing.
 Not only that, but their vocalizations are also loud and even piercing at times, so you’ll need to be prepared for the opposite of the typical cat behavior of quietly keeping to themselves.

-Another unique trait of Siamese cats is their affection — again, if you want a cat that keeps to themselves, the Siamese is probably not for you.
+Another unique trait of Siamese cats is their affection; if you want a cat that keeps to itself, the Siamese is probably not for you.
 These cats are extremely affectionate and love to be held and fussed over.
 Additionally, most Siamese owners will tell you that Siamese cats are best kept in pairs.
 They become easily bored and don’t enjoy being alone, so a friend will keep them entertained and out of mischief.

-Lastly, while most cat breeds are a challenge to train, Siamese cats are particularly difficult.
-Although these cats are highly intelligent and eager to please their owners, they are independently minded (more so than many other cat breeds) and will only do what they want to do, when they want to do it.
+Lastly, while most breeds are a challenge to train, Siamese cats are particularly difficult.
+Although they are highly intelligent and eager to please their owners, they are independent and will only do what they want to do when they want to do it.

 3 Little-Known Facts About the Lilac Point Siamese

 1. The Siamese is an ancient breed